 Yes.
 It is possible to be happy living with bipolar disorder.
 And it is possible to have recovery.

 Gradually over the years my mood swings have become less extreme and the time between episodes widened.
 I have reason to be optimistic about my endgame as science is on my side: mania tends to decrease with age.

 How am I able to navigate through a life less ordinary while managing to keep it rewarding?
 By adhering to the recommendations of professionals: making healthy lifestyle choices; nurturing friendships and family connections; attending all psychiatric appointments and doing everything in my power to procure a decent night’s sleep by practising good sleep hygiene.

 “I have made a point of cultivating a few friendships with people who have various forms of mental illness because I never want to feel trapped or so very alone with my bipolar disorder again.”

 Sleep is paramount and I monitor it with the precision of an ambush predator who has just seen his soon-to-be lunch walk by.
-If I’m only sleeping four hours a night, but still overflowing with energy, I know I am at the very least hypomanic, and know for a fact—for me anyway—if I don’t seek medical intervention right away the mania will soon be rolling in.
+If I’m only sleeping four hours a night, but still overflowing with energy, I know I am at the very least hypomanic and, if I don’t seek medical intervention right away, the mania will soon be rolling in.
 Conversely, if I find myself sleeping more than ten hours a night, I know depression has me firmly in its grasp.
 Sleep is the best gauge of my mood—and usually the first indicator that something is amiss and, more importantly, an excellent predictor of an encroaching switch—so I call my case manager if I notice a change either way.

 These days I will also call my case manager if I see any other signs that mania is imminent.
 I used to embrace mania because of its characteristic euphoria but I have finally smartened up after realizing that mania not only produces ecstasy but also results in pain to loved ones and self-destruction too.